 - 5.1.
 Paragraphs 3.18 and 3.22 above explains FSA's policy in relation to Prohibition Orders as set out in Chapter 8 of the Enforcement Manual.
 In exercising its power to prohibit an individual from performing functions in relation to a regulated activity carried on by an authorised person in relation to a regulated activity, the FSA must have regard to guidance published on the fitness and propriety of individuals and the Statements of Principles.
 The FSA considers that the conduct described above at 4.13 above was in breach of the following Statements of Principles: - (1) Principle 2: "An approved person must act with due skill, care and diligence in carrying out his controlled function" - 5.2.
-You have admitted that as the holder of the CF 8 (Apportionment & Oversight) function you were in the office only once a week and that you did not properly oversee the day to day conduct of business at the Firm. - 5.3.
-You have also admitted to operating the Client Account in a manner that contravened the regulatory rules.
+By your own admission, you have no experience and knowledge of the insurance industry other than the knowledge you have gained from your background in marketing and advertising.
+You have also admitted that you found the insurance aspects of your business difficult to manage and maintain.
+This is particularly significant as you regularly deputised for Mr Ruff, a fellow director and the holder of the Apportionment and Oversight function, - 5.3.
+You have admitted to being aware that the Client Account was being operated in a manner that contravened the regulatory rules.
 You have failed to implement systems that would enable clients' payments to be processed in a timely manner and therefore failed to provide adequate control over your clients' assets. - 5.4.
-By virtue of the matters outlined above, the FSA considers that you have demonstrated a lack of skill, care and diligence in carrying out your controlled function. - (2) Principle 5:

-"An approved person performing a significant influence function must take reasonable steps to ensure that the business of the firm for which he is responsible in his controlled function is organised so that it can be controlled effectively."
+By virtue of the matters outlined above, the FSA considers that you have demonstrated a lack of skill, care and diligence in carrying out your controlled function. - (3) Principle 6: "An approved person performing a significant influence function must exercise due skill, care and diligence in managing the business of the firm for which he is responsible in his controlled function" - 5.5.
+You admitted that you were not aware of how the business was being conducted, in particular as to the state of the accounts of the business.
+At interview you admitted that you had only recently, as a result of the FSA Investigation, become aware of how client premiums were flowing into ICM.
+This demonstrates that as the holder of a significant influence function you failed to take reasonable steps to adequately inform yourself about the affairs of the business for which you are responsible.
+This is particularly significant because at times you were deputising for Mr Ruff in running the business.